JS-DevTools/readdir-enhanced/README.md

 - **Async API**<br>
 aliases: `readdir`, `readdir.async`, `readdir.readdirAsync`<br>
-Reads the directory contents asynchronously and buffers all the results until all contents have been read.
+Reads the starting directory contents asynchronously and buffers all the results until all contents have been read.
 Supports callback or Promise syntax (see example below).

 - **Streaming API**<br>
 aliases: `readdir.stream`, `readdir.readdirStream`<br>
-The streaming API reads the directory asynchronously and returns the results in real-time as they are read.
+The streaming API reads the starting directory asynchronously and returns the results in real-time as they are read.
 The results can be [piped](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options) to other Node.js streams, or you can listen for specific events via the [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) interface. (see example below)

 ```javascript
 var readdir = require('readdir-enhanced');